openregister/registers-rfcs/content/schema-evolution-field-operations/index.md

 [`Lens.validate`](#lens-validate-function).

-As a consequence, any projection of an [item](#item) through the lens will include this new field if and only if it has a value ([See Notes on missing values](#notes-on-missing-values)).
+As a consequence, any projection of an [item](#item) through the lens will include this new field if and only if it has a value.
 For this opperation to succeed, the [schema](#schema) has to have a [field](#field) with the [field id](#field-id).